 Talk with your doctor about the best treatment plan for you.
 Options include:

 In most cases, surgery is not needed.
-But for some patients who have continued pain, surgery may performed.
+But surgery may be needed if other treatments are not helpful.
 Surgical procedures include the following:

 To reduce your chances of chondromalacia patella, take these steps:

 OrthoInfo—American Academy of Orthopaedic Surgeons

 Canadian Orthopaedic Foundation